priyanka-bagade/cvsdk_hello_world/README.md

 #### 3. Conceptual diagram: E2E video application developer journey map

 	> (continue to show this throughout the module as it changes? i.e. ‘you are here’)

+## Optimize a deep-learning model using the Intel® Model Optimizer